 What is Bleach Tie-Dyeing?

-There are a few different methods on how to do bleach tie-dye which I’ll highlight below.
+There are a few different methods on how to do bleach tie-dye which I’ll highlight below that would all look good used on this sweatshirt design.
 You may find ways that I don’t mention which will more than likely work just as well too.

 - Crumple Bleach Tie Dying – crumple up your fabric evenly and secure with rubber bands.
 (This is the one I used!)